Need a speaker?

 Woody Plant Selection

-Picking the right tree for your site can be a challenge with so many to choose from.
-Explore some possible tree species to use in your landscape.
+Picking the right tree for your site can be a challenge.Mature size, growing needs, pruning needs, pest resistance and disease resistance are just a few factors that must be considered.We will explore different tree species to use in your landscape.

 Attracting Birds to the Garden

-Explore the birds of our area and learn how to create a bird friendly environment that brings nature closer to home.
+Explore the birds in our area and learn how to create a bird-friendly environment that brings nature closer to home.

 Gardening without Deer